MarkLee7925/Obesity-Level-Estimation/README.md

 # Obesity-Level-Estimation

 The main purpose of this Machine Learning classification project is to categorize the obesity levels of 2,100+ records using multi-class classification methods.
 This was achieved using four different classification models.
-Each model was cross-validated and tuned to achieve the best possible accuracy with their optimal hyperparameters.
+Each model was cross-validated and tuned to achieve optimal accuracy using appropriate hyperparameters.

 ## Dataset: